melezhik/cv/README.md

 Cover letter

 HI!
 My name is Aleksei Melezhik.
 I am mature system architect with a solid infrastructure experience.

-I have a strong skills on system design, platform engineering and devops methodologies.
+I have strong skills on system design, platform engineering and devops methodologies.

-I have successfully built a huge number of production ready internal and external products, working closely with developers team, system analyst, product owners and QA.
+I have successfully built a huge number of production ready internal and external products, working closely with developer teams, system analysts, product owners and QA.

 I can find a reasonable balance between implementation cost and flexibility.

-I have a broad knowledge of today's best practices and IT technologies.
+I have a broad knowledge of today's best practices and IT technologies, still eager to learn new subjects.

-My solid devops and infrastructure focus background help me to build systems with operation cost in m>
+My solid devops and infrastructure focused background helps me to build systems with operation cost and reliability in mind

-My vast developers experience let me design systems with ability to go deep and articulate implementation details with developers when required.
+My vast developers experience encourages me not just design systems in high level but to go deep and articulate implementation details with developers when required.

-My opensource enthusiasm let me see when and where to add established open source technologies to enterprise IT landscape eliminating maintenance risks.
+My opensource enthusiasm allows me to estimate when to add  established open source technologies to enterprise IT landscape eliminating maintenance risks.

-I am looking forward to work with customers and help them to enable their success through the story of our win/win cooperation and keep learning throughout this journey.
+I am looking forward to work closely with various customers and help them to achieve their success through the story of our productive collaboration.